Almondbury with Farnley Tyas Parish

 OUR COMMUNITY CAFE

 We run a Community Cafe each Tuesday morning, to which everyone is welcome.
-It opens at 9am and coffee and tea, with a variety of delicious homemade cakes or biscuits, are served until 11.30am.
+It opens at 9am and coffee and tea, with a variety of delicious homemade cakes or biscuits, are served until noon.

 Volunteer servers come from the village Community Group, school, Women's Institute and our congregation.
+Please drop us a line if you would like to help.

+Volunteer servers come from the village Community Group, school, Women's Institute and our congregation.
 Please drop us a line if you would like to help.

 If you're at a loose end and would like to meet friends old and new, do come along.